EventStore/Design-System/packages/fields/readme.md

 # @kurrent-ui/fields

-Form field web components for the Event Store design system.
+Form field web components for the Kurrent design system.

 The components are designed to be used in conjuction with `@kurrent-ui/forms` to provide validation and data orchestration, but can be used independantly by directly listening to the `fieldchange` events, and passing validation messages via the `message` prop.